ioannisbat/BALab-Contributions/content/projects/mygrocer.md

 partially funded by the European Commission (IST Programme).
-The project spanned over two years (from January 2001 to November 2002) and exploited the potential of wireless technologies (namely Wireless LANs) and automatic product identification techniques (Radio Frequency Identification, RF-ID) to develop an innovative business and technological solution for the retail environment. <br/><br/>
+The project spanned over two years (from January 2001 to November 2002) and exploited the potential of wireless technologies (namely Wireless LANs) and automatic product identification techniques (Radio Frequency identification, RF-id) to develop an innovative business and technological solution for the retail environment. <br/><br/>

 In effect, MyGROCER implemented